SAP-archive/sap-iot-ttn-integration/README.md

 ## License

 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE.txt](LICENSE.txt) in this repository.
+This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) in this repository.